vypivshiy/selector_schema_codegen/README.md

 | -        | scrapy (based on parsel, but class init argument - Response) | YES   | YES | -           |
 | dart     | universal_html                                               | NO    | YES | dart format |

-### Quickstart

-see [example](example) and read code with comments

 ### Recommendations

-- usage css selector: they can be **guaranteed** converted to xpath (if target language not support CSS selectors)
+- usage css selector: they can be **guaranteed** converted to xpath (if target language does not support CSS selectors)
-- usage simple operations for more compatibility other libraries.
+- usage simple operations for more compatibility with other libraries.
   - Some libraries may not fully support selector specifications
   - for example, `#product_description+ p` selector in `parsel` works fine, but not works in `selectolax`, `dart` libs
 - there is a xpath to css converter for simple queries **without guarantees of functionality**.